Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Introduction

 In MCMC methods, the core idea is to construct a Markov chain with designed transition probabilities so that its stationary distribution is the target distribution $\pi$.
 Samples are then generated by running the chain for a sufficient number of steps.
 A well-known class of MCMC methods is the Langevin Monte Carlo (LMC) algorithm \citep{Roberts1996MALA1, Roberts1996MALA2}, which is based on the overdamped Langevin dynamics.
 LMC is designed to sample from a continuous sampling space by conducting gradient descent steps in the direction $\nabla \log \pi$, perturbed by an additive white noise.
 It is known that the evolution of the probability distribution $p$ under LMC is a gradient flow of the Kullback-Leibler (KL) divergence on the space of probability distributions with the Wasserstein-2 metric \citep{Villani2009OT}.
 Here the Wasserstein-2 gradient of the KL divergence represents the score function $\nabla \log \frac{p}{\pi}$.
 Classical MCMC algorithms frequently encounter challenges such as slow convergence and poor mixing.
 This has motivated the demand for accelerated sampling algorithms.
-In recent decades, the nesterov accelerated gradient (NAG) method \citep{Nesterov1983Accelerating, Su2016DE, Wibisono2018Sampling}, a refinement of momentum-based optimization, has been shown to improve convergence speed of gradient descent algorithms.
-This naturally raises the question of whether a nesterov-type acceleration can be formulated for sampling, leveraging the Wasserstein gradient flow structure.
-While this question has been investigated for continuous-space sampling from different approaches \citep{Cheng2018Underdamped, Taghvaei2019Accelerated, Ma2021Nesterov, Wang2022Accelerated, Li2022Hessian, zuo2024gradient}, the crucial sampling problems are defined over discrete spaces, as seen in statistical physics \citep{Landau2015Guide}, combinatorics \citep{Jerrum1996Markov}, and discrete probabilistic graphical models \citep{Jordan1999Introduction}.
+In recent decades, the Nesterov accelerated gradient (NAG) method \citep{Nesterov1983Accelerating, Su2016DE, Wibisono2018Sampling}, a refinement of momentum-based optimization, has been shown to improve the convergence speed of gradient descent algorithms.
+This naturally raises the question of whether a Nesterov-type acceleration can be formulated for sampling, leveraging the Wasserstein gradient flow structure. { This question has been investigated for continuous-space sampling from different approaches \citep{Cheng2018Underdamped, Taghvaei2019Accelerated, Ma2021Nesterov, Wang2022Accelerated, Li2022Hessian, zuo2024gradient, Majee2025MCMCnet}.
+See \citep{Albritton2024Variational, Cao2023Convergence, brigati2024explicit} and the references therein for convergence analysis under various norms.} While there exists a rich literature on continuous-space sampling, many crucial sampling problems are defined over discrete spaces, as seen in statistical physics \citep{Landau2015Guide}, combinatorics \citep{Jerrum1996Markov}, and discrete probabilistic graphical models \citep{Jordan1999Introduction}.
 A natural question arises:

 \textit{How can we design a Nesterov accelerated sampling algorithm on discrete state spaces?
 What is the accelerated dynamics with discrete score functions?}

 In this paper, we mainly focus on sampling $\pi$ on a finite \textit{discrete} space \(V = \{1,2,\dots,n\}\).
 The Metropolis-Hastings (MH) algorithm \citep{Metropolis1953Equations, Hastings1970MC} serves as a foundational framework for sampling on discrete space.
 Given a candidate kernel $(q_{ij})$, leveraging the acceptance ratio, the MH algorithm designs a \textit{time-homogeneous} Markov chain, with a transition rate matrix $Q$ ($Q_{ij}$ depends on $(q_{ij})$) that satisfies the \textit{detailed-balance} condition $\pi_j Q_{ji}=\pi_i Q_{ij} $.